LucentFlux/wgpu-async/README.md

 queue.submit(&[/* commands */]).await; // An awaitable `Queue::submit`!
 ```

-Just like their `wgpu` counterparts, these methods begin their work on the GPU immediately.
+Just like their base `wgpu` counterparts, these methods begin their work on the GPU immediately.
 However the device won't begin to be polled until the future is awaited.

 You can also convert any non-shadowed callback-and-poll method to an async one using `AsyncDevice::do_async`: